torvalds/linux/Documentation/scheduler/sched-design-CFS.rst

    This function chooses the most appropriate task eligible to run next.

- - set_curr_task(...)
+ - set_next_task(...)

-   This function is called when a task changes its scheduling class or changes its task group.
+   This function is called when a task changes its scheduling class, changes its task group or is scheduled.

  - task_tick(...)